 **A teams AR World Ranking is based on their ranking on the day entries are opened.
 Teams chosen for a WORLD RANKING TEAM ENTRY have 5 days to make full payment of entry fees to the organiser.
 If they fail to do so, they forfeit this spot and it is passed to another team.
 Teams who forfeit or miss out on a WORLD RANKING TEAM ENTRY and then obtain a WILD CARD must pay the full Wild Card entry fee.

 National Team Rules

-For a team to be eligible to race at the AR World Championship it must include a minimum of three members of the same nationality.
+Teams at the AR World Championship must include a minimum of three members of the same nationality.
 Competitors will prove their nationality at race registration by officials checking their passport is valid and issued by the country the team is representing.
 Competitors representing their country of residence, if different to their passport, must show suitable proof of residency.
 This rule is not applicable to the Qualifying rounds.
 Teams at the AR World Championship will represent one designated nation only, being the nationality of the majority of team members.

 The format of a team name will be adapted at the AR World Championship to include firstly the name of the country the team is representing, and may then be followed by sponsor names, for example team USA – Sponsor X. Multiple teams representing the same country are permitted.

 The AR World Championship is the annual pinacle of the sport and draws teams, supporters, spectators, sponsors etc to the event.
 It hosts the annual Qualifier Expo where each international qualifier provides an information booth to promote their race to potential competitors and sponsors.
 The annual meeting of race directors is also held on the final day of the AR World Championship.